Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Analysing particular cases

 \subsubsection{Eigenmode presentations}

-For that, let us write down the expansions of trimer's eigenmodes transformed under $\text{E}$, and $\text{A}_1$, $\text{A}_2$ in magnetic and electric vector spherical harmonics $\mathbf{M}_{^e_omn}, \mathbf{N}_{^e_omn}$ one by one. \paragraph{Eigenmodes, which transform under E irrep} Decomposition of the eigenmodes transformed under $\text{E}$, according to the tables with a given multipolar content of the eigenmodes~\cite{Gladyshev_Frizyuk_Bogdanov_2020, Xiong_Xiong_Yang_Yang_Chen_Wang_Xu_Xu_Xu_Liu_2020} consists only of the vector spherical harmonics with the projections of the angular momentum $m=3s-1$ and $m=3s-2$, where $ s \in \mathbb {Z}_+$ with, in general, {complex coefficients.} However, we note that $\text{E}$ is a 2-dimensional irreducible representation, thus there are two orthogonal eigenmodes transform under this representation.
-Given the above, eigenmodes can be written in the following form:
+For that, let us write down the expansions of trimer's eigenmodes transformed under $\text{E}$, and $\text{A}_1$, $\text{A}_2$ in magnetic and electric vector spherical harmonics $\mathbf{M}_{^e_omn}, \mathbf{N}_{^e_omn}$ one by one, {which definition can be found in Appendix~\ref{sec:app:1}}. {One should pay attention to the multipolar content of the modes.
+Importantly, each mode of a particular symmetry consist of the multipoles, which $m$s differ by $\mathfrak n$.} \paragraph{Eigenmodes, which are transformed under E irrep} Decomposition of the eigenmodes transformed under $\text{E}$, according to the tables with a given multipolar content of the eigenmodes~\cite{Gladyshev_Frizyuk_Bogdanov_2020, Xiong_Xiong_Yang_Yang_Chen_Wang_Xu_Xu_Xu_Liu_2020} consists only of the vector spherical harmonics with the projections of the angular momentum $m=3s-1$ and $m=3s-2$, where $ s \in \mathbb {Z}_+$ with, in general, complex coefficients.
+However, we note that $\text{E}$ is a 2-dimensional irreducible representation, thus there are two orthogonal eigenmodes transformed under this representation. {We defer further discussion to Appendix~\ref{sec:app:4:1} and present here the expansions of the two orthogonal modes $\mathbf{E}^{2\omega, x\pm \iu y}_{j} \left(\mathbf{r}^{\prime}\right)$ transformed under $\text{E}$ representation:}